zcook7904/plum_finder/README.md

 SF_plum_finder
 ======

-A program that finds the nearest plum trees in San Francisco
+A program that finds the nearest plum trees to a given address in San Francisco

 Installation
 ------------